-This is the traditional Choripan from Argentina, a chorizo sandwich made with a pork/beef sausage, french bread and usually eaten with authentic chimichurri.
+This is the traditional Choripan from Argentina, a chorizo sandwich made with pork/beef sausage, french bread and usually eaten with authentic chimichurri.
 The ultimate street food.

-Street food is messy and flavorful and that’s the best part about it, don't you agree?
+Street food is messy and flavorful, and that’s the best part about it, don't you agree?
 These chorizo, chimichurri, and salsa sandwiches fit right into that description.

 What is a choripan?